-Also take advantage of the Transfer GPS: Graduation Plans for Success that Eastern Florida has prepared for popular bachelor's level programs such as business, education, engineering, health sciences and music to ensure the plan of study for your A.A. matches up with your future education plans.
+Eastern Florida has prepared several A.A. advising tracks, called Transfer GPS: Your Graduation Pathway for Success, for popular bachelor's level programs such as business, education, engineering, health sciences and music to ensure the plan of study for your A.A. matches up with your future education plans.
 To transfer into junior level work in a specific major, students must have completed the common program prerequisites for their selected degree so let our Transfer GPS pages and EFSC advisors help guide you.